mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 The problem with the context, however, **is that it changes over time**.
 You might've started it all as a bunch of experiments, but at some point, if enough of these experiments were successful, you'll find yourself offering a real service to real customers.

-A good CTO in a startup will constantly try to answer the question **"how much technical debt can we afford?"**.
-In the beginning, we need speed over anything else, because we cannot afford to take too long to try out our experiments.
+A good CTO in a startup will constantly try to answer this question: **"how much technical debt can we afford?"**.
+In the beginning, we need speed over anything else, because we cannot afford to take too long when trying out our experiments.
 Otherwise, we'll run out of time and resources and our competition will kick us out before we've even started.

-[But there's an inflection point](https://blog.devgenius.io/quality-vs-speed-9a46a6254a4e) where development speed will start decreasing if you don't improve the quality of your software.
+[But there's an inflection point](https://blog.devgenius.io/quality-vs-speed-9a46a6254a4e) where the velocity (that is, the development speed of new features) will dramatically decrease if you don't improve the quality of your software.
 It's difficult to tell when exactly this inflection point occurs for a given product, but some indicators are:

 - Your codebase is growing a lot and more people start working on it.
 - You start spending more time than usual fixing bugs.